 The game focuses on the counterterrorist unit Rainbow Six who have been send to Las Vegas, Nevada to stop terrorist from blowing up casinos and eventually detonating a bomb on the Nevada Dam.

-The game itself was well received earning many awards which praised it for its tactical gameplay, innovative AI and sharp graphics.
-Ubisoft has also stated that as of March 31, 2007, it sold over 1.7 million copies.
+The game itself was well received earning many awards which praised it for its tactical gameplay, innovative AI and sharp graphics and on March 31st 2007 Ubisoft announced that the game had sold over 1.7 million copies.